Michael-Cowie/Notes/Web/CSS/the_box_model.md

 #### Margin Collapsing

+**Margin collapsing is when two vertical margins "combine" into a single margin**, taking the larger value of the two.
+This only happens with vertical margins (top and bottom), **never with horizontal margins** (left and right)

 Depending on whether two elements whose **margins touch** have positive or negative margins, the results will be different.

 - **Two positive margins** will combine to become one margin.
 Its size will be equal to the **largest individual margin**.